The Princeton Review Reports Fire Safety Ratings for 1,178 Colleges for 2016

-- 24 Colleges Receiving Highest Score (99) Named to “Fire Safety Rating Honor Roll”
+23 Colleges named to “Fire Safety Rating Honor Roll”

-NEW YORK, August 4, 2014 — The Princeton Review — known for its education services helping students choose and get in to colleges — today reported its annual "Fire Safety Ratings" of colleges.
-The project, now in its ninth year, offers a measure of how well prepared the schools are to prevent or respond to campus fires on a scoring scale of 60 to 99.
+NEW YORK, Aug.
+3, 2015 / — The Princeton Review — known for its test preparation, tutoring and college admission services — today reported its annual "Fire Safety Ratings" of colleges.
+The project, now in its 10 th year, offers a measure on a scale of 60 to 99 of how well prepared the colleges are to prevent or respond to campus fires.

-The Company tallied the scores for 1,180 schools this year based on data it collected from its surveys of school administrators in 2013–14 concerning their on-campus housing fire safety and fire prevention practices and policies.
+The company tallied the ratings for 1,178 schools this year based on its surveys of school administrators in 2014–15 concerning their on-campus housing fire safety and fire prevention practices and policies.
 (Criteria follow.)

-The Princeton Review's “2015 Fire Safety Rating Honor Roll”
+The Princeton Review’s 2016 Fire Safety Rating Honor Roll

 - Bentley University (Waltham, MA)